By Richard Herring

 I have been aware of Richard Herring since the Fist Of Fun days; I read his daily blog, I follow him on Twitter, I listen to his podcast with Andrew Collins and have been to one of his live shows (The Twelve Tasks of Hercules Terrace).
 I feel a connection of similarity – similar age, similar appreciation of comedy, did well at school, a tendency to over-think things – and I think he’s funny; however, despite this, he is sometimes a hard person to like.
 His belligerent attitude on the Collings and Herrin podcast (not typos) towards his ‘colleague’ is part of his comedy persona but it borders on the unpleasant; this has even transferred to the BBC 6 Music show, although with much less swearing.
 His constant belittling of Collins and his fans can be wearing, so it’s lucky he can be funny as well.

-There are sections in the book that do feel like they’ve simply been transcribed from his blog, rather than rewritten specifically for the book; however, there is a definite narrative to the book, as Herring moves from the bleakness of his existence (from his perspective) to a more positive outlook based on being in a proper relationship based on more than sexual attraction – he stops drinking, he goes to the gym more, he watches what he eats, he makes an effort to do the work of his ‘job’ (i.e. writing).
+There are sections in the book that do feel like they’ve simply been transcribed from his blog, rather than rewritten specifically for the book.
+However, there is a definite narrative to the book, as Herring moves from the bleakness of his existence (from his perspective) to a more positive outlook because of being in a proper relationship based on more than sexual attraction.
+He stops drinking, he goes to the gym more, he watches what he eats, he makes an effort to do the work of his ‘job’ (i.e. writing).
 This happy conclusion feels a little hollow if you’ve followed him subsequently, knowing that his weight oscillates from fat to slightly less fat, and the exercise doesn’t last and alcohol still plays a part in his life, but you do feel happy for him finding happiness in a genuine relationship.